Signal & Form

 What AI Consultants Actually Do

 Implementation is where the real work happens.
 This is the building, configuring, integrating, and testing of AI-powered systems.
-It might include setting up automation workflows, configuring AI assistants with custom prompts, integrating tools with your existing software, or building custom applications.
+It might include setting up automation workflows in Zapier or Make, configuring AI assistants with custom prompts tailored to your business, integrating tools with your existing CRM, accounting software, or project management platform, or building custom applications for industry-specific needs.

 Training and enablement ensures your team can actually use what gets built.
 Good consultants do not just hand over a system and walk away.
-They train your team, create documentation, and provide a support period to make sure adoption sticks.
+They conduct hands-on training sessions (typically 2 to 4 hours per team), create written documentation and video walkthroughs, provide a 2 to 4 week support period for troubleshooting, and check in at 30 and 60 days to measure adoption and results.

 Types of AI Consulting Engagements